-Tonight PhilaMOCA continues its music-and-film summer series, Tuesday Tune-Out, with Herbie Shellenberger coming in to curate the month of July.
+Tonight PhilaMOCA continues its music-and-film summer series, Tuesday Tune-Out, with Herb Shellenberger coming in to curate the month of July.

 I was asked by Eric Bresler of PhilaMOCA (also of Cinedelphia) to curate a series of live music + film/video on Tuesdays in July.
 I have also been thinking about starting my own screening series, so it was a good time to inaugurate Black Circle Cinema.
 John Vettese asked me to share some videos on The Key so here’s a guide to that series with accompanying videos.
 All events are at PhilaMOCA (531 N. 12th Street), start at 7:30pm and are $5.